JAMES N. FALK

 Vice President of Finance

 Hassan Tahat joined the World Affairs Council in April 2002 as an accountant.
 Today he manages the accounting department, budget preparation and audit functions; provides documentation and analysis to the chief executive officer, audit committee, finance committee and board of directors for financial decision making.
-Mr. Tahat, a native of Amman, Jordan, holds master's of business administration (MBA) with a focus in international finance from the University of Dallas.
+Mr. Tahat, a native of Amman, Jordan, holds master's of business administration with a focus in international finance from the University of Dallas.
 He is a lifetime member of Sigma Iota Epsilon, the national honorary and professional management fraternity.

 Executive Director, Int'l Education Program

 Jennifer Bowden joined the Council in July of 2007 from the Lewisville ISD, where she was a World Cultures teacher.
 She has traveled extensively, led teacher workshops, mentored student teachers, worked on a district curriculum alignment team, written several teaching articles, and directed numerous student programs impacting more than 100,000 students.
 In 2001, she was awarded a month long study in Japan through a Fulbright Memorial Fund Fellowship and from 2002-2004, she was an area representative for the Center for Cultural Interchange’s area exchange students.
 In 2002 she led a group of students overseas with People to People and in 2009 she was awarded the Outstanding Support for Geography Education Award by the National Council for Geographic Education.
-She received her degree cum laude from the University of North Texas after studying in Melbourne, Australia, and is currently working towards a Masters in Global Studies in Education through the University of Illinois.
+She received her degree cum laude from the University of North Texas after studying in Melbourne, Australia, and a Masters in Global Studies in Education through the University of Illinois.
 Along with WAC partner organizations, HEB ISD and Richland College, she led 17 DFW educators to India in 2011 as the community outreach coordinator on a Fulbright Hays GPA grant.